-5.9 The following suggested procedures are a compromise between cutting off negotiations between parties before they can resolve the issues and allowing them to run on and leave insufficient time for a Panel to consider properly an application for interim relief.

-- 5.10 First, a party which believes that it may make an application to the Panel at short notice should advise the Executive well in advance (during the first week after service of the bidder's statement) of the identity of the parties and the general nature of the matter.
+- 5.9 The following suggested procedures are a compromise between cutting off negotiations between parties before they can resolve the issues and allowing them to run on and leave insufficient time for a Panel to consider properly an application for interim relief. - 5.10 First, a party which believes that it may make an application to the Panel at short notice should advise the Panel Executive (Executive) well in advance (during the first week after service of the bidder's statement) of the identity of the parties and the general nature of the matter.
 Parties should consult the Executive on the practical and logistical aspects of an application at the same time.
-This advice will be treated as confidential, but will allow the Executive to ascertain the availability of Panel members in advance of an application being made. - 5.11 Secondly, any party to discussions of this kind may brief the Executive on the issues and progress of negotiations over the content of the bidder's statement.
+This advice will be treated as confidential, but will allow the Executive to ascertain the availability of Panel members in advance of an application being made. - 5.11 Second, any party to discussions of this kind may brief the Executive on the issues and progress of negotiations over the content of the bidder's statement.
 This should be done in writing, and should be copied to the other parties to the negotiations.
-It would usually be adequate to provide copies of correspondence passing between the parties.
+This can usually be done by copying to the Executive correspondence passing between the parties.
 The parties may also discuss the issues in the matter with the Executive.
 The Executive will normally give information provided in this way to sitting members, as soon as an application is made and a sitting Panel is appointed.
-Information provided this way will be confidential under section 127 of the ASIC Act, but should be expected to be identified to the other parties to an application if one is made.
-Views expressed by the Executive do not bind the Panel. - 5.12 Thirdly, an application to restrain dispatch of a bidder's statement should normally be made not less than 5 (five) calendar days before the first day on which the offer documents can be posted, having regard to the requirements of section 633 and any other restraints on the bidder.
+Information provided this way will be confidential under section 127 of the Australian Securities and Investments Commission Act 2001 (Cth), but should be expected to be identified to the other parties to an application if one is made.
+Views expressed by the Executive do not bind the Panel. - 5.12 Third, an application to restrain dispatch of a bidder's statement should normally be made not less than 5 (five) calendar days before the first day on which the offer documents could be posted, having regard to the requirements of section 633 of the Corporations Act 2001 (Cth) and any other restraints on the bidder.
 A target which leaves it later than this to apply runs a real risk that a sitting Panel will not be able to satisfy itself in time that dispatch should be restrained.
-On the other hand, if a bidder prints offer documents although it has been given five days notice of an application, a sitting Panel may take it that the bidder has voluntarily assumed the risk that its printing costs will be lost. - 5.13 Fourthly, parties should not abandon negotiations over the content of the bidder's statement just because an application has been made.
-The sitting Panel will generally allow a target to withdraw its application, if the issues have been resolved by arm's-length negotiation. - 5.14 Fifthly, any stock exchange and media announcements about such an application to the Panel (its making, substance and withdrawal) should be scrupulously neutral about the merits of each party's position, so that the announcements do not themselves become a bar to a settlement.
+On the other hand, if a bidder prints offer documents although it has been given five days notice of an application, a sitting Panel may form the view that the bidder has voluntarily assumed the risk that its printing costs will be lost.

+- 5.13 Fourth, parties should not abandon negotiations over the content of the bidder's statement just because an application has been made.
+The sitting Panel will generally consent to the parties withdrawing from the proceedings, if the issues have been resolved by arm's-length negotiation.4 - 5.14 Fifth, any stock exchange and media announcements about such an application to the Panel (its making, substance and withdrawal) should be scrupulously neutral about the merits of each party's position, so that the announcements do not themselves become a bar to a settlement.
 Wherever relevant, an announcement should state that negotiations are continuing, or that the withdrawal was negotiated.
-The Panel's general policy, as set out in its Procedural Rules, is that announcements concerning ongoing applications should only be made where required for an informed market.
+The Panel's general approach, as set out in its Procedural Rules, is that announcements concerning ongoing applications should only be made where required for an informed market.